 Metallic Taste in Mouth During Pregnancy

-Although it is a unique taste, a metallic taste in your mouth during pregnancy is normal.
-Medically, it’s referred to as dysgeusia (dis-gU-ZEE-a) and many experts believe it is caused by the increasing production of estrogen in your body, since estrogen is believed to control our sense of taste.
+Although it is an unpleasant experience, a metallic taste in your mouth during pregnancy is normal.
+Medically, it’s referred to as dysgeusia (dis-gU-ZEE-a) and many experts believe it is caused by the body’s increased production of estrogen, which is believed to control our sense of taste.

-During pregnancy, estrogen and other hormones are known to fluctuate, causing strange feelings and a funny taste in your mouth.
-Plus, a heightened sense of smell can sometimes cause you to feel nauseous, making the metallic taste all the more annoying.
-This symptom is very common during the early stages of pregnancy and tends to get better during the second trimester when your hormones begin to relax a bit.
+During pregnancy, estrogen and other hormones fluctuate, causing strange feelings and a funny taste in your mouth.
+This can sometimes combine with your heightened sense of smell cause you to feel nauseous, making the metallic taste all the more annoying.
+This symptom is very common during the early stages of pregnancy, and it tends to get better during the second trimester when your hormones begin to relax a bit.

-What Causes a Metallic Taste in Mouth during Pregnancy?
+What Causes a Metallic Taste in the Mouth During Pregnancy?

 Many medical professionals believe estrogen has something to do with our sense of taste.
-When pregnancy occurs, estrogen levels begin to fluctuate, increasing then rapidly decreasing.
-This causes the body to react in a way that causes irritation and strange or uncomfortable side effects such as morning sickness, fatigue, nausea, food cravings and mood swings, to name a few.
+When a woman becomes pregnant, estrogen levels begin to fluctuate, increasing and then rapidly decreasing.
+This causes the body to react in a way that causes irritation and strange or uncomfortable side effects such as morning sickness, fatigue, food cravings, and mood swings, to name a few.
 Another factor that may contribute to the taste could be the intimate relationship between our sense of taste and sense of smell.

-Taste buds located on our tongue are nests of cells that are sensitive to flavored substances.
-The four tastes are described as salty, sweet, bitter and sour.
-In actuality, what we perceive as taste is actually ‘smell.’
-We don’t taste anything until saliva dissolves the food we are eating.
+Taste buds located on our tongue are nests of cells that are sensitive to flavors.
+The four primary tastes are described as salty, sweet, bitter, and sour.
+In actuality, what we perceive as taste is actually smell.
+We don’t taste anything until our saliva dissolves the food we are eating.
 There must be a balance between the four tastes and the smell of a substance.
-If the two do not match up, such as in the case of hormones causing your sense of smell to act funny, the result is typically an unpleasant taste or no taste at all.
+If taste and smell do not match up — as can happen when your hormones cause your sense of smell to act funny — the result is typically an unpleasant taste or no taste at all.
 For example, when you are ill, food may not have any taste whatsoever.

 Getting Rid of the Metallic Taste

 The only known way to get rid of the metallic taste is to neutralize it.
-The most important thing to do is speak with your health care provider about the symptoms you are experiencing during your pregnancy.
-Your doctor or midwife will be able to rule out any disorders or illnesses that may be causing the change in taste.
-If the vitamin is causing the problem, you may need to switch to a different one.
+The most important thing to do is speak with your healthcare provider about the symptoms you are experiencing during your pregnancy.
+Your doctor will be able to rule out any disorders or illnesses that may be causing the change in taste.
+If a vitamin you are taking is causing the problem, you may need to switch to a different one.
 You may also need to spend time experimenting with different solutions to your problem.